Understanding the Silver Spring Crime Rate

 Having an attorney by your side throughout the court process is just as important as consulting one immediately after your arrest.
 Offering years of experience both in and out of the courtroom, excellent criminal lawyers understand the ins and outs of criminal law, which allows them to evaluate a case and figure out whether the person has a decent chance at fighting their charges.

 While people can sometimes represent themselves and win, it’s unusual and extremely risky.
 Regular people do not handle criminal law every day and have not invested years of their lives into studying it.
-Criminal lawyers like Morgan E. Leigh or Scrofano Law do and have, and this is what makes them so vital to protecting your rights, freedom, and future.
+Silver Spring criminal lawyers like Paolo Gnocchi or those at Scrofano Law do and have, and this is what makes them so vital to protecting your rights, freedom, and future.

 Criminal law is not cut-and-dried; there are numerous variables and elements of each case that need to be considered.
-Cases often get dismissed due to the fact that proper legal procedures were not followed during the arrest, and our firm has extensive experience handling cases in which evidence that might be damaging to the case has been rendered unusable after we discovered a specific law or legal procedure that permits it.
+Cases often get dismissed due to the fact that proper legal procedures were not followed during the arrest.
+Our law firm has extensive experience handling cases in which evidence that might be damaging to the case has been rendered unusable after we discovered a specific law or legal process that permits it.
 If there is no possibility of the accused being found innocent, a great criminal lawyer understands how to strike deals and work out lower sentences.

-While, in theory, following the law should keep you from getting entangled with law enforcement, the unfortunate truth is that unfair arrests happen every day in Maryland, and the area in which you reside or spend most of your time often plays a large part in your odds of being arrested.
+While, in theory, following the law should keep you from getting entangled with criminal offenses and law enforcement, the unfortunate truth is that unfair arrests happen every day in Maryland.
+The area in which you reside or spend most of your time often plays a large part in your odds of being arrested.
 This becomes crystal clear when looking at the Silver Spring MD crime map.
 Crime, and subsequently, arrests, is highest in Silver Springs’ Downtown area, with arrests being less common in quieter, more suburban areas.

 Contact a Silver Spring DUI Lawyer Today

 When faced with a criminal charge such as DUI, you are not alone.
-Attorney Morgan E. Leigh and the Scrofano Law team know that it’s all too easy for good people to fall into bad situations that can destroy their future in an instant.
+Attorney Paolo Gnocchi and the Scrofano Law team know that it’s all too easy for good people to fall into bad situations that can destroy their future in an instant.
 This mindset is evident in everything we do, and we are committed to fighting for justice and leveling the dangerous power dynamic that’s all too common between the accused and the criminal justice system.